rec3786/100DaysOfCloud/README.md

 </p>

 ## The Challenge
 1. This project is a spin on the original 100 Days of Cloud Challenge.
-The idea is to revise it to 100 projects done in hopefully less than 100 days.
+The idea is to revise it to 100 projects or tasks done in hopefully less than 100 days.
 You can read about the orginal challenge and register for it at [#100DaysOfCloud.com](https://100DaysOfCloud.com)
 2. There's a Discord Channel at [Discord Channel](https://discord.gg/c6Db8nY)
 3. This project's template was downloaded at [100DaysOfCloud/100DaysOfCloud Journey Template](https://github.com/100DaysOfCloud/100DaysOfCloud/generate)
 4. Other templates include [Micro](Templates/000-DAY-ARTICLE-MICRO-TEMPLATE.md), [Short](Templates/001-DAY-ARTICLE-SHORT-TEMPLATE.md) or [Long](Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md) Day Journey Template and can be used to document my day-to-day progress.